cesena/ghidra2dwarf/README.md

 Inspired by: [dwarfexport](https://github.com/ALSchwalm/dwarfexport)

+This project is still WIP.
+Contributions are welcome, feel free to open an issue if something is broken.

 Ghidra2Dwarf is a ghidra plugin that allows to exports informations (such as functions, decompiled code, types) from ghidra to dwarf sections inside ELF binaries.

-More specifically it exports inside a source file named `${program}.c` all the decompiled functions, and create an ELF binary named `${program}_dbg` that can be used to do source code level debugging.
+More specifically it exports inside a source file named `${program}.ghidra.c` all the decompiled functions, and create an ELF binary named `${program}_dbg` that can be used to do source code level debugging.